Grow your business with Rathly

 orlando housing market statistics

-Orlando’s housing market is cooler in 2026, but it is not crashing.
 The latest Orlando Regional REALTOR® Association data shows a $407,002 median home price in May 2026, with 2,708 sales, 11,531 homes in inventory, 66 average days on market, and 4.26 months of supply.
+Those numbers point to a market that is more balanced than before, but not weak enough to call it a full buyer’s market.

-The best way to describe the 2026 Orlando housing market is this: balanced, rate-sensitive, and more practical than overheated.
+The best way to describe the 2026 Orlando housing market is balanced, rate-sensitive, and more practical than overheated.
 Prices are softer than last year, sales improved in spring, and mortgage rates near 6.5% remain the biggest pressure point for both buyers and sellers.

-Orlando housing market quick stats: May 2026
+Orlando housing market quick stats for May 2026

 Here are the main Orlando housing statistics to know right now.